-The memory space of the ST10F273E is configured in a unified memory architecture.
+The memory space of the ST10F273M is configured in a unified memory architecture.
 Code memory, data memory, registers and I/O ports are organized within the same linear address space of 16 Mbytes.
-The entire memory space can be accessed Byte wise or Word wise.
+The entire memory space can be accessed Bytewise or Wordwise.
 Particular portions of the on-chip memory have additionally been made directly bit addressable.

+IFlash: 512 Kbytes of on-chip Flash memory implemented as a unique Bank (Bank0).
+Bank0 is divided in 12 blocks (B0F0...B0F11).

+Read-while-write operations are not allowed: Write commands must be executed from a non IFlash memory area (on-chip RAM or external memory).

-IFlash: 512 Kbytes of on-chip Flash memory.
-It is divided in 10 blocks (B0F0...B0F9) of the Bank 0 and two blocks of Bank 1 (B1F0, B1F1): read-while-write operations inside the same Bank are not allowed.
-When Bootstrap mode is selected, the Test-Flash Block B0TF (8 Kbyte) appears at address 00'0000h: refer to Chapter 5: Internal Flash memory on page 25 for more details on memory mapping in boot mode.
+When Bootstrap mode is selected, the Test-Flash Block B0TF (4 Kbytes) appears at address 00'0000h: Refer to the device User Manual for more details on the memory mapping in Bootstrap mode.
 The summary of address range for IFlash is the following: